Ninitharam/Vision-to-Text-Identifier/README.md

 # Set Up a Python Virtual Environment
-- Create and activate a virtual environment to manage your dependencies. python -m venv myenv source myenv/bin/activate  # On Windows use `myenv\Scripts\activate
+- Create and activate a virtual environment to manage your dependencies.
+- python -m venv myenv
+source myenv/bin/activate

 # Install Required Libraries
 Install the necessary libraries using pip.